Mokane3562/D2C/Deployment/README.md

 Requires:
-- Apache Tomcat 8 (Tested on 8.0.32, included in this deployment)
+- Apache Tomcat 8 (Tested on 8.0.32, included in this deployment, Optimized for)
 - JRE version 8 (Tested on OpenJDK 1.8.0_66)
 - MySQL (Tested on version 5.6.28 running on debian-linux-gnu)